-- Who we are
+- Who we are and what we do

 - Your rights

-- Keeping your personal information secure
+- Keeping your personal data secure

 - How to complain